How Communication Helps with Retention

 To achieve a higher retention rate in your book of business, you have to communicate with your contacts.
 This is true whether they’re a client, prospect, or lead.

-For the best chance at a higher retention rate, build a communication plan that starts as soon as they enter your business.
+For the best chance of a higher retention rate, build a communication plan that starts as soon as they become a lead.
 The better you take care of them in their buying process, the more likely they are to become a client.
-The better you take care of them as a client, the more likely they are to stay for the long haul.
+The better you take care of them as clients, the more likely they are to stay for the long haul.
+After all, the number one reason clients leave their agencies is due to a lack of meaningful communication.
+So, how can you and your team be sure to provide the best communication possible?

-We know that to convert 80% of sales, it takes at least 5+ touches or follow-ups.
+We know that to convert 80% of sales, it takes at least 5 or more touches or follow-ups to do so.
 But why should that end when they become a client?

-If you build a communication strategy that pushes them to become a client, then you should at least try to maintain that strategy once they are a client.
-Rocket Referrals found that 81% of insurance clients leave their provider due to a lack of communication.
-This means many agencies are only working for the sale, not the retention.
+If you build a communication strategy that encourages a lead or prospect to become a client, then you should try to maintain that strategy once they are a client.
+The number one reason clients leave their agencies is due to a lack of meaningful communication.
+This means many agencies are only working on the sale, not retention.

-Ask yourself: What are you doing to make yourself stand out and keep your clients?
+What are you doing to make yourself stand out and keep your clients?
+How is your agency focusing on both the sale and the retention?

 How to Schedule Client Follow-Ups

-It can be difficult, though, to remember to follow-up with clients when you’re busy with prospects, continuing education training, juggling your life, etc. Schedule apps and to-do lists can definitely help, but only if you look at them every day and keep them handy.
-If you’re working in multiple locations throughout the day, you can easily leave your list behind.
+It can be difficult, though, to remember to follow up with clients when you’re busy with prospects, managing your teams, continuing education, juggling your life, etc. Task management apps and to-do lists can definitely help, but only if you look at them every day and keep them handy.
+If you’re working in many locations throughout the day, it’s easy to leave your list behind.

-To achieve peak productivity, it’s best to have your to-do list integrated with your agency management system.
-For example, AgencyBloc’s Activities help you stay on task and ensure nothing falls between the cracks.
+To achieve peak productivity, it’s advisable to have your to-do list integrated with your agency management platform.
+For example, AgencyBloc’s Activities help your team stay on task and ensure nothing falls between the cracks.
 You can assign tasks to yourself or be assigned tasks by your team—like when you’re out of the office and your client calls in with a question.
-They’re right there in your AgencyBloc account the moment you log in so they’re always top-of-mind.
+They’re right there in your AgencyBloc account from the moment you log in so they’re always top-of-mind.

-Since AgencyBloc is cloud-based and responsive to any device, you can have your to-do list with you regardless if you’re on the go or in the office to help you stay productive.
-The other benefit is that you’ll have direct access to your notes.
+Since AgencyBloc is cloud-based and responsive to any device, you can have your to-do list with you regardless of whether you’re on the go or in the office to help you stay productive.
+The other benefit is that you’ll have direct access to the most up-to-date notes.

-Whatever notes, documents, and emails you store in relation to your client within AgencyBloc are accessible to help you re-educate yourself on who your client is, what their needs are, and how you can help.
-This helps you show your clients that their needs are top-of-mind for you and you can have an educated, informed discussion with them as soon as you make contact.
+Client notes, documents, and emails (or even call recordings!) stored within AgencyBloc are easily accessible to help you maintain a personalized relationship with each and every client.
+This helps you show your clients that their needs are top-of-mind for you, and you can have an educated, informed discussion with them as soon as you make contact.

-The benefits of following a conversation guide like the example from Humana is that it gets you in regular contact with your client and improves your chances of keeping that client.
-The more help and assistance you provide, the more comfortable a client can feel.
+By keeping in regular contact with your client, it improves your chances of keeping them.
+The more help and assistance your agency provides, the more comfortable a client can feel.
 That feeling can directly translate into retention and possible growth opportunities (i.e. cross-sells, positive reviews, and referrals).

 How to Schedule Non-Follow Up Client Interactions

 Sometimes you don’t have follow-ups to do with your clients, but that doesn’t mean you shouldn’t still try to interact with them.
-Some non-follow up client interactions can include:
+Some non-follow-up interactions with clients include:

 - Welcome emails